 - You can choose any kind of brush to apply your paint and come out with a beautiful look.
 Brushes with synthetic bristles will leave your jar with more noticeable or apparent strokes and natural-bristle brushes will give you a much smoother finish.
-Sponges might give a more textured, or even a more frosted look to your jar.
+Sponges might give a more textured, frosted look to your jar.
 If you’re using markers or pens, then obviously don’t worry about brushes.

 - Some people find it easier to paint the jars by turning them upside down.
 This is especially important if you need to paint the bottom of the jar.

 - Make sure to allow time for the first coat to dry before applying the second coat.

 - Continue applying paint coats until you are satisfied with the color.
 Keep the mason jars in a well-ventilated area at all times while painting them.